 Ridgway, Colorado is now known to be a hotspot for cultural and artistic events and activities.
 The natural sites around Ridgway have also been popular to both locals and tourists.

 Before it became the town of the makers of the Grammy Award, Ridgway was a part of Ouray County’s exciting mining era.
-Just like the other towns in America at the time, Ridgway found their way towards the mining industry during the 1860s up to the 1950s.
+It was the railroad town connecting Telluride and Ouray.

 Ridgway State Park – This local park offers boating, fishing, hiking, camping, horseback riding, hunting and more.

 Orvis Hot Springs – The local hot springs are a fantastic way to relax and unwind after a day of recreation in Ridgway.

 Explore the thriving local food culture at Ridgway.
 From French-American fusion to fresh Mexican dishes, Ridgway’s culinary scene always makes an impression.
 Here are the top dining destinations in town:

 - Eatery 66: Farm-to-table type of restaurant that has a unique outdoor venue.
 Featuring a menu created by the hearty Chef Spencer Graves, the food can be described as simple, fun, and simply good.

 - Provisions Cafe: Another Ridgway gem that features European classics made with fresh and locally sourced ingredients from local farmers.
 The restaurant is open from 8 a.m. to 2 p.m. in the morning, and 5-8:30 p.m. for the dinner serving.